metno/emep-ctm/Subrun.rst

   lf_country_list(1:20)='FR','IT','DE','ES','NO','NL','SE','PL','AT','BE','BG','DK','FI','GR','HU','PT','RO','CH','TR','GB',
   lf_country_group(1)%name='NORDIC', !any name given to the group (used as output name) lf_country_group(1)%list(1:)='NO','DK','SE','FI', ! countries included in the group

-  !Local Fractions frequency of output (separate file for each).
-Can be any of: YEAR, MONTH, DAY, HOUR, HOUR_INST !NB: Values from lf_src(1) are used for all sources lf_src(1)%YEAR = T !average value for full run in output lf_src(1)%dist = 5,  !how far the neighbors can be in each direction (NB: high cost for large dist) lf_src(1)%Nvert = 14, !How many vertical level to include in treatment.
-Should be higher than highest emissions

   ! lf_src(1)%DOMAIN = 370, 420, 270, 320, !which domain to include in output.
 Will save disk, but not CPU to reduce.

 Note that the files can be very large if hourly outputs and/or many neighbors are requested.